mateo-patino/linear-utils/README.md

 Some features and components that have been implemented so far:

 - Scalar math with standard arithmetic precedence and associativity
 - Inline matrix literal parsing.
-Strings such as `2x2 1 2 3 4` are parsed to a 2x2 matrix with those entries.
+Strings such as `2x2 1 2 3 4` are parsed to a 2x2 matrix with those entries in a row-major layout.
 - Abstract syntax tree (AST) and recursive descent parser
 - Recursive semantic (mathematical) validation of the AST
 - Custom linear algebra kernels (elementary row operations, Gauss-Jordan elimination, etc.) from scratch